siddharthvp/mwn/website/docs/8-working-with-titles.md

 # Working with titles

-Titles can be represented as objects created using the class constructor on `mwn`, as: (`bot` is the mwn object)
+Titles can be represented as objects created using the class constructor on `Mwn`, as: (`bot` is the Mwn object)

 ```js
 let title = new bot.Title('Wikipedia:Articles for deletion');